 Read: Protect against and prevent Ransomware attacks.

 Windows Defender has been Windows’ default security software, which saw the light of day during the XP times.
-With Windows 10 v1607, the software has become tougher and stronger.
+The software has become tougher and stronger.
 The update can now respond to new threats faster using improved cloud protection and automatic sample submission features to block malware as and when they are spotted.
 Windows Defender’s behavioral heuristics have been improved to help determine if a file is performing ransomware-related activities, and then detect and take action more quickly.
 It also helps defend against Ransomware infections in Corporate Networks.

-Apart from this, Microsoft is also initiating a new feature – ‘Block at First Sight‘ – which is a cloud protection service that has been turned on by default with the Anniversary Update.
+Apart from this, Microsoft is also initiating a new feature – ‘Block at First Sight‘ – which is a cloud protection service that has been turned on by default.

-So this is how Windows 10 Anniversary Update v1607 and later helps to keep you protected against Ransomware, with the help of new features that it introduces.
+So this is how Windows 10 helps to keep you protected against Ransomware, with the help of new features that it introduces.

-While cyber attacks are never completely avoidable, Microsoft is pursuing a future with to minimize the impact of such attacks and keep Windows protected at all times.
-You might want to download this useful PDF ebook from Microsoft to read more about this.
+While cyber-attacks are never completely avoidable, Microsoft is pursuing a future with to minimize the impact of such attacks and keep Windows protected at all times.

 Now read: What to do after a Ransomware attack on your Windows computer?